-- Mix of urban versus rural exposure
+- The mix of urban versus rural exposure

 - Rated driver population

 Not surprisingly, collision claims are the most frequent type of claims that insurance companies receive.
-As readers may recall, insurers note, vehicle collision coverage insures against physical damage to a driver’s vehicle that is involved in a crash with an object or other vehicle, and usually when the driver is at fault.
+As readers may recall, insurers note, vehicle collision coverage insures against physical damage to a driver’s vehicle that is involved in a crash with an object or other vehicles, and usually when the driver is at fault.

-Claim frequencies are reported as the quantity of claims per 100 insured vehicle years.
+Claim frequencies are reported as the number of claims per 100 insured vehicle years.
 So, an insured vehicle year is one vehicle insured for one year, or two vehicles that are insured for six months each.

 A separate IIHS study that was discussed, examined police reports of crashes that occurred from 2012 to 2016, or before and after retail pot sales were launched in Colorado, Oregon and Washington.
 IIHS estimated that those three states combined experienced a 5.2 percent increase in the rate of crashes per million vehicle registrations, compared to neighboring states that did not legalize pot sales.

 IIHS researchers also compared the change in crash rates in Colorado, Oregon and Washington, with the change in crash rates in the neighboring states that did not adopt recreational pot laws.
-Researchers compared Colorado with Nebraska, Wyoming and Utah, and then Oregon and Washington with Idaho and Montana.
+Researchers compared Colorado with Nebraska, Wyoming, and Utah, and then Oregon and Washington with Idaho and Montana.
 The study controlled for differences in demographics, unemployment and weather in each state, they commented.

 The analysts explained that the size of the effect varied by state.
 Although the study controlled for several differences among the states, the models were not able to capture each difference.
-For example, “marijuana laws in Colorado, Oregon and Washington differ in terms of daily purchase limits, sales taxes and available options for home growers.
+For example, “marijuana laws in Colorado, Oregon, and Washington differ in terms of daily purchase limits, sales taxes and available options for home growers.
 These differences can influence how often consumers buy marijuana, where they buy it and where they consume it.”

 However, the 5.2 percent rise in police-reported crash rates after recreation pot use was approved, was consistent with the 6 percent increase in insurance claim rates that were estimated by HLDI.